etesync/etebase-docs/docs/overview.md

 #### `mtime: number (optional)`

-When this item was last modified in milliseconds since epoch.
+When this item was last modified.

 #### `extra: dictionary (optional)`